pedrodude/would-have-been-cool-in-the-80s/README.md

 timeless = "indexintro"
 title = "indexintro"
 ```
-To keep it simple there's no repositioning of the page index; so perhaps keep this bit short so as not to push the index too far down the page.
+To keep things simple there's no repositioning of the page index; so perhaps keep this bit short so as not to push the index too far down the page.

 ### CSS